openhwgroup/core-v-xif/docs/source/x_ext.rst

 The interface can be used in systems with multiple harts (hardware threads).
 This includes scenarios with multiple |processors| and multi-threaded implementations of |processors|.
-RISC-V distinguishes between harts using t ``hartid``, which we also introduce to the interface.
+RISC-V distinguishes between harts using ``hartid``, which we also introduce to the interface.
 It is required to identify the source of the offloaded instruction, as multiple harts might be able to offload via a shared interface.
 No duplicates of the combination of ``hartid`` and ``id`` may be in flight at any time within one instance of the interface.
 Any state within the |coprocessor| (e.g. custom CSRs) must be duplicated according to the number of harts (indicated by the ``X_NUM_HARTS`` parameter).